 Anti – Slavery and Human Trafficking measures

-We consider the issues of slavery and human trafficking very seriously and have taken measures to identify and reduce this risk across all our supply chains.
+We consider the issues of slavery and human trafficking very seriously and have taken measures (especially at our HQ level) to identify and reduce this risk across all our supply chains.

-As a member of the Electronic Industry Citizenship Coalition (EICC) - a nonprofit coalition of electronics companies committed to supporting the rights and well-being of workers and communities engaged in the global electronics supply chain, we demonstrate our commitment to environmental and social responsibility.
-EICC members commit publicly to the EICC Code of Conduct (Code) and are expected to actively pursue conformance to the Code and its standards as a total supply chain initiative.
-We also publish our own Supplier Code of Conduct based on the EICC Code of Conduct on our corporate website and incorporate its provisions into our standard contracts with suppliers.
+As a member of the Responsible Business Alliance (RBA, formerly the EICC)) - a nonprofit coalition of electronics companies committed to supporting the rights and well-being of workers and communities engaged in the global electronics supply chain, we demonstrate our commitment to environmental and social responsibility.
+RBA members commit publicly to the RBA Code of Conduct (Code) and are expected to actively pursue conformance to the Code and its standards as a total supply chain initiative.
+We also publish our own Supplier Code of Conduct based on the RBA Code of Conduct on our corporate website and incorporate its provisions into our standard contracts with suppliers.

 We are proud of the measures we undertake and the below links give further details on our corporate social responsibility in supply chain management and on our policies on conflict minerals.